FrancesCoronel/personal-website-v3/_posts/2015-01-05-interview-hack-reactor.md

 > Pertaining to Hack Reactor

-1. **Why do you think those specific bootcamps were chosen to meet with the Department of Veteran Affairs at the White House?** I’m not allowed to comment on that.
+1. **Why do you think those specific bootcamps were chosen to meet with the Department of Veteran Affairs at the White House?** I'm not allowed to comment on that.
 2. **How do you guys keep a database of all the graduate outcomes?**
     The HR community is very strong.
 The hiring and admissions team